raspibolt/raspibolt/guide/bonus/lightning/lndg.md

 ### Lightning explorer

-Although there is not yet a self-hosted, private, lightning explorer, the Mempool lightning explorer offers a better ligthning explorer than 1ML and is probably less likely to log your IP address.
+Although there is not yet a self-hosted, private, lightning explorer, the Mempool lightning explorer offers a better lightning explorer than 1ML and is probably less likely to log your IP address.

 * Just above the "GUI-NetLinks", find the "GUI-GraphLinks" option and paste the following value:
   * if you don't want to leak your IP address, delete the content of the box and leave it empty